 - Have strong clerical skills;

 - Be an effective communicator; and

-For more information about being an Election Inspector: http://gab.wi.gov/elections-voting/voters/become-a-poll-worker
+For more information about being an Election Inspector visit the Wisconsin Elections Commission.

-If you would like to become an Election Inspector in the City of Oak Creek, please pick up an application for the City Clerk’s office or download an application here.
+If you would like to become an Election Inspector in the City of Oak Creek, please download an application or pick one up at the City Clerk’s office.